wwkimball/rspec-puppet-yaml/README.md

   tests:
     some_matcher:
       with_attribute: value
+      and_attribute: nil      # nil indicates a matcher method with no arguments '!another_matcher': {}    # ! negates the matcher and every matcher needs either a Hash or Array value
 ```

-**NOTE**:  The top-most entity of every YAML file must be a `describe`.
-Each
+**NOTE**:  The top-most entity of every rspec-puppet-yaml file must be a
-`describe` must have a `name` attribute.
-The top-most `describe` must
+`describe`.
+Each `describe` must have a `name` attribute.
+The top-most
-additionally have a `type` attribute unless you arrange your `*_spec.rb` files
+`describe` must additionally have a `type` attribute unless you arrange your
-according to the recommended rspec-puppet directory structure (in which case the
+`*_spec.rb` files according to the recommended rspec-puppet directory structure
-class will be derived from its file-system location).
+(in which case the class can be automatically derived from its file-system
+location).

 #### Setting custom facts, parameters, titles, and any other `let` setting